Transparency issues in print lead to the layers in your artwork blocking each other, which means they don’t show up properly when printed.

 In this guide, we’ll talk more about transparency printing, what it is, how it works and how to avoid problems when printing your future artwork!

 Transparency refers to any images or text that are partially or fully see-through.
 This is often used in graphic design by fading images into one another, reducing the opacity of an image so that text shows through, adding drop shadows, as well as other effects.

-When you create a PDF document, you’ll have lots of layers with different objects on them.
-These layers overlap to create your finished design – and this is where transparency comes in handy.
+When you create a PDF document, you’ll have lots of layers that make up different objects.
+These layers overlap to create your finished design – and this is where transparency printing comes in handy.

 If your top layer has no transparency, it will block objects on the lower layers of your document when it’s printed so you can’t see them properly.
 That’s why it’s essential to set transparency up correctly before you send your artwork to print.